JoseChirivella14/new_server/README.md

 # Install Ruby
 ```
-rbenv install -v <the version you want.
+rbenv install <the version you want.
 Example: 2.2.4>
 rbenv global <the version you installed>
 ```